jbass23/mybots/README.md

 many or few mutations.
 As the fitness of the robot increases, the odds of a synapse or link dimension mutating decrease.
 This is because large mutations can assist a brand-new robot in getting on the right path, but large mutations of established robots are less likely to improve the fitness than smaller mutations.
-If a mutation proved successful, i.e. the fitness of the mutated creatrue was better than that of the original, the mutated creature replaces the original in the population and creates its own "children."
+If a mutation proved successful, i.e. the fitness of the mutated creature was better than that of the original, the mutated creature replaces the original in the population and creates its own "children."
 Otherwise, the child is erased, and the parent creates a new child.
 This evolution process takes place for 500 (`c.NumberOfGenerations`) generations.
 Finally, we find the robot in the final generation with the best fitness in the population and displays it